parsiya/parsiya.net/content/page/CheatSheet.markdown

 ### Create new branch and merge
 This works with small branches (e.g. one fix or so).
 Adapted from a [Bitbucket tutorial](https://confluence.atlassian.com/bitbucket/use-a-git-branch-to-merge-a-file-681902555.html).

-1. Create new branch - `git branch fix-whatever`\\
+1. Create new branch and checkout - `git checkout -b fix-whatever`\\
 This will create a branch of whatever branch you are currently on so make sure you are creating a branch from the branch you want.

-2. Switch to the branch - `git checkout fix-whatever`
+This is the same as `git branch whatever` and `git checkout whatever`.

-3. Make changes and commit - `git add - git commit`\\
+2. Make changes and commit - `git add - git commit`\\
 Make any changes you want to do, then stage and commit.

-4. Push the branch to remote repo [optional] - `git push`\\
+3. Push the branch to remote repo [optional] - `git push`\\
 This can be safely done because it's an obscure branch and no one else cares about it.

-5. Go back to the original branch to merge - `git checkout master`\\
+4. Go back to the original branch to merge - `git checkout master`\\
 Master or whatever branch you were at step one.

-6. Merge the branches - `git merge fix-whatever`.\\
+5. Merge the branches - `git merge fix-whatever`.\\
 Alternatively squash all commits into one `git merge --squash fix-whatever` and then `git commit -m "One message for all commits in merge"`.

-7. Delete branch - `git branch -d fix-whatever`\\
+6. Delete branch - `git branch -d fix-whatever`\\
 We don't need it anymore.
 If it was pushed to remote, then we need to delete it there too.

 ### Only clone a certain branch